CONFLICT IN RWANDA

 Following independence from Belgium in 1962, the Hutu majority seized power and reversed the roles, oppressing the Tutsis through systematic discrimination and acts of violence.
 As a result, over 200,000 Tutsis fled to neighboring countries and formed a rebel guerrilla army, the Rwandan Patriotic Front.
 Fighting between the Tutsis and Hutus continued on and off for the next 30 years.

-Then In 1990, this rebel army invaded Rwanda and forced Hutu President Juvenal Habyalimana (picture on right) into signing an agreement which mandated that the Hutus and Tutsis would share power.Ethnic tensions in Rwanda were significantly heightened in October 1993 upon the assassination of Melchior Ndadaye, the first popularly elected Hutu president of neighboring Burundi.
+Then In 1990, this rebel army invaded Rwanda and forced Hutu President Juvenal Habyarimana (picture on right) into signing an agreement which mandated that the Hutus and Tutsis would share power.Ethnic tensions in Rwanda were significantly heightened in October 1993 upon the assassination of Melchior Ndadaye, the first popularly elected Hutu president of neighboring Burundi.

 Things did not look good as a result a United Nations peacekeeping force of 2,500 multinational soldiers was then dispatched to Rwanda to preserve the fragile cease-fire between the Hutu government and the Tutsi rebels (This rebel group is known as the Rwandan Patriotic Front RPF).
 Peace was threatened by Hutu extremists who were violently opposed to sharing any power with the Tutsis.
 Among these extremists were those who desired nothing less than the actual extermination of the Tutsis.
 It was later revealed they had even drawn up lists of prominent Tutsis and moderate Hutu politicians to kill, should the opportunity arise.

-Starting of Genocide
+Start of Genocide

 April 6, 1994